Web Help Desk 12.7.4 Release Notes

 If you plan to use a Microsoft SQL Server database for your deployment, verify that the server collation in your database is set to case insensitive before you run the installer.
 If it is set to case sensitive, create a new case insensitive database using SQL Server Management Studio.

-See Prepare the Web Help Desk database in the Web Help Desk Administrator Guide for details.
+See Prepare your Web Help Desk database in the Web Help Desk Administrator Guide for details.

 How to upgrade